sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - section-nuances.md

          }
   ```

 3. The Banana column has access to the same anchoring information in the same spatial layout.
-For example, you can find the cell containing `105` in the Bananas column using the *same* `fruit_calories` field as in the preceding step.
+For example, you can find the cell containing `105` in the Bananas column using the same `fruit_calories` field as in the preceding step.
+In other words, you *don't* have to configure `"tiebreaker": "second"`.

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/vertical_section_column_selection.png)